-We now offer to analyze samples in the form of peptide mixtures in-solution, prepared (digested) by customers.
+We can analyze samples in the form of peptide mixtures in-solution, prepared (digested) by customers.
 The core does not perform the digestion, and in-solution work has significant restrictions on reagents that may be used in your experiment, to avoid contamination and damage to our instruments.
 In particular no detergents may be used, other than RapiGest SF (Waters) which is mass-spectrometry compatible.

-All in-solution samples are subject to mandatory QC checks on our LTQ platform (using 1/5th of the sample) prior to final analysis on a QExactive or Orbitrap instrument.
+All in-solution samples are subject to mandatory QC checks on our Orbitrap Elite platform (using 1/5th of the sample) prior to final analysis on our Orbitrap Fusion Lumos instrument.
 You must carefully review the detailed instructions we provide before embarking on an in-solution digestion experiment.

 The in-solution workflow is necessarily restrictive to avoid contamination incidents disrupting the operation of the core.
 In most cases it will be cheaper, quicker, and easier to follow an in-gel workflow even if it requires working at a large scale or performing further optimization of experimental procedures.